-- ✓ Most women take decisions jointly with spouse in child-related matters. - ✓ Very few women take decisions alone about marriage of male or female children.
+- ✓ Most women take decisions jointly with spouse in child-related matters. - ✓ Proportion of decisions that spouse can take alone is lower in households without adult men. - ✓ Very few women take decisions alone about marriage of male or female children.

 Figure 7.
 Percent of decisions made by different household members in households with and without any adult men